hoangsvit/eplus.dev/cm00tjs0f000009l4gh9fdem7.md

 Cloud Build streams the logs generated by the creation of the container image to your terminal when you execute this command.

-2. After the build finishes, in the Cloud console go to **Artifact Registry &gt; Repositories** to verify that your new container image is indeed available in Artifact Registry.
+2. After the build finishes, in the Cloud console go to **Artifact Registry > Repositories** to verify that your new container image is indeed available in Artifact Registry.
 Click **my-repository**.

 ![Artifact Registry](https://cdn.qwiklabs.com/Fs6gU1DUA0rvXELOzThMRlSRMHOa9Txjxxf0HA6vOdo%3D align="left")